 Is it a good idea to get divorced while pregnant?
 Getting a divorce is a decision that’s not easy to make.
 Especially if you are pregnant you might believe staying with your partner is the right thing to do even if your instincts tell you otherwise.
 There are even some states in the US where you can’t file for divorce until the baby is born.

 Besides the stress that appears in the couple’s life regarding the sharing of goods after the divorce, they would also have to decide over custody, alimony and child support.

 So, the question is how can a woman cope with all of that?
 The answer is quite simple: she has to put herself and the baby first.
 If the relationship has become toxic and the best way to avoid stress is to get a divorce, then the couple should file for divorce.
 Staying together for the sake of the child is in many cases more damaging than helpful.
 Of course, the couple should have an open conversation about the issues in the relationship, read about divorce law and decide if this is what should be done.

-If there’s any kind of physical or psychological abuse from the partner, then asking for help from a lawyer, police and specialized NGOs is the best solution for a pregnant woman.
+If there’s any kind of physical or psychological abuse from the partner, then asking for help from a divorce lawyer Sugar Land, police and specialized NGOs is the best solution for a pregnant woman.
 If the partner’s been violent in the past, confronting him alone might be dangerous for both the mother and the child.
 Some mothers decide to stay with the aggressor during pregnancy in hope that something will change when the child is born.
 There’s no need to explain why this idea is wrong and how important it is for them to get away from the abuser and get help as soon as possible.